-We are planning our first Honors Summer Camp, an opportunity for secondary sophomores and juniors to experience honors education on campus August 2-5.
+We are planning our first Honors Summer Institute, an opportunity for secondary sophomores and juniors to experience honors education on campus August 2-5.
 It deal with public art and local food, utilizing discussions, exploring downtown Chattanooga, writing and reflection.
 Contact the director for more information.

 We hope you will be a part of the exciting changes to Southern’s honors program.
 I look forward to meeting you soon!

 Southern Scholars Program Director

 Betsy Del Aguila, Executive Assistant